barryvdh/barryvdh.github.io/_posts/2015-07-19-oauth-in-javascript-apps-with-angular-lumen-using-satellizer-laravel-socialite.md

 It sounds a bit complex (well, at least that was what I thought the first time I read it..), but let's translate it for our use-case.

-1. Call `$auth.authenticate('google').then(successCallback)` and the popup opens.
+1. Call `$auth.authenticate('google').then(successCallback)` in your **Angular app** and the popup opens.
-2. The end-user logs in using his Social account.
+2. The **end-user** logs in using his Social account.
-3. The Social Network redirects to the URL you choose.
+3. The **Social provider** redirects to the URL you choose.
 The url should be the same as the domain your are on, otherwise you can't access the code parameter.
 So for Cordova apps, `http://localhost:3000` is fine.
 For apps on a 'real' domain, you can just use that.
 Just make sure it's an allowed url.
 So you _don't_ use the Laravel API url as redirectUri!
-4. Satellizer reads the code.
+4. **Satellizer** reads the code.
-5. A POST request with the Authorization code is sent to the Lumen API.
+5. A POST request with the Authorization code is sent to the **Lumen API**.
-6. Socialite exchanges the code for an access token.
+6. **Socialite** exchanges the code for an access token.
-7. Socialite uses this token to get the profile data.
+7. **Socialite** uses this token to get the profile data.
-8. Lumen either creates a new User or looks up the existing one (using the unique id of the profile)
+8. **Lumen** either creates a new User or looks up the existing one (using the unique id of the profile)
-9. A JSON Web Token is returned to Satellizer.
+9. A JSON Web Token is returned to **Satellizer**.
-10. Satellizer stores the token for later use.
+10. **Satellizer** stores the token for later use.

 This is actually much easier than it looks, because Satellizer and Socialite do all the heavy lifting.